dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-humanity-calamity-echoes-through-our-psyche.md

 the people far outside of irrigable land would survive.

 In this world, these flooding events were rare, especially regionally.
-But they were so destructive that no one would ever forget.
+But they were so destructive that man would mythologize to ensure no one could ever forget.
 Any history was limited by the persistence of memory.
 The survivors developed these myths as a means to ensure that future generations would be prepared to preserve culture in case of another widespread disaster.
 The survivors of an event like this might not have been able to preserve what was lost, but they were well aware of the scope of what was lost.

-- maybe the story of Noah is a little more true than is comfortable for scientific types
+Perhaps the story of Noah is a little more true than is comfortable for scientific types.

 <a name="monolithic-paroxysm-of-civilizational-collapse" />